mpriereira/todos-js/README.md

 ### 🧪 Tests

-There are a couple of e2e tests done with Cypress:
+To execute the e2e tests with Cypress, run one of the following commands:

 ```bash
 npm run cy:open